sylvaindeschenes/sylvaindeschenes.github.io/privacy-policy.md

 If you want to learn more about cookies, or how to control, disable or delete them, please visit [http://www.aboutcookies.org](http://www.aboutcookies.org) for detailed guidance.

 ## Subject to Change
-The content of this Cookie Notice is for your general information and use only.
+The content of this Privacy Notice is for your general information and use only.
 These cookies are subject to change without notice.
 You acknowledge that this information may contain inaccuracies or errors and is subject to change and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

 ## Update
 Please revisit this page to stay aware of any changes.
-Your continued use of this Site constitutes your agreement to this Cookie Notice and any future revisions.
+Your continued use of this Site constitutes your agreement to this Privacy Notice and any future revisions.

+## ---
-**IF YOU ARE DISSATISFIED WITH THIS COOKIE NOTICE OR THE SITE, YOUR SOLE REMEDY IS TO CEASE USING THE SITE.**
+**IF YOU ARE DISSATISFIED WITH THIS PRIVACY NOTICE OR THE SITE, YOUR SOLE REMEDY IS TO CEASE USING THE SITE.**

 The data controller of your personal information is Sylvain Deschenes.
 For further information about our privacy practices, please [Conact me](/#contact).